ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 ![](../media/core_rules/passing_interference.jpg)

-If any opposition players are in a position to attempt to interfere with a pass, the coach of the opposing team nominates one to make the attempt and tests against their Agility, applying the following modifiers to represent the difficculty of attempting to snatch the ball from the air:
+If any opposition players are in a position to attempt to interfere with a pass, the coach of the opposing team nominates one to make the attempt and tests against their Agility, applying the following modifiers to represent the difficulty of attempting to snatch the ball from the air:

 * If the player is attempting to interfere with an accurate pass, apply a -3 modifier.
 * If the player is attempting to interfere with an inaccurate pass, apply a -2 modifier.